webbmaffian/yubikey-ssh/README.md

 ```

 ### 2. Go offline
-No kidding - disconnect from internet.
+I'm not kidding - disconnect from internet.

 ### 3. Setup Management Key (repeat per Ubikey)
 Connect your Ubikey, and either: